Frequently Asked Questions

 No, we do not, but we can give you a pretty educated opinion off the cuff as to what your vehicle is probably worth.

 “Do you provide financing?”

 Auslander is not in the financing business.
 But, if you are credit-worthy, there are several national companies that will loan on classic cars.
 They all have an online application process (or a phone interview if you'd rather), and most will give you a same-day decision.
-Here are links to a few lending sources that our customers have been using: JJBest Bank, LightStream, Woodside Credit, Premier Financial Services (Please note: Auslander is not connected with any of these lenders).
+Here are links to a few lending sources that our customers have been using: JJBest Bank, LightStream, Woodside Credit, Premier Financial Services (Please note: Auslander is not affiliatted with any of these lenders).

 “Will Auslander arrange for delivery of my Volvo?”

 Yes!
-We work with Safeway Car Transport, a logistics company based in Michigan, who will bid out transportation of your new vehicle with multiple insured and bonded carriers, ensuring the most competitive pricing available.
+We work with Mike at Safeway Car Transport, a logistics company based in Michigan, who will bid out transportation of your new vehicle with multiple insured and bonded carriers, ensuring the most competitive pricing available.
 We HIGHLY recommend the use of an enclosed trailer in order to avoid calamity.
 Note that inspection of your vehicle upon its arrival is extremely important, and that we cannot be responsible for any issues which may have arisen after the vehicle left our possession.
 Click HERE for more info on Safeway Car Transport.

 “Does Auslander offer a warranty plan?”